Global STEM Alliance Summit 2018

 Winners will be notified in early June 2018.

-What if I am a Junior Academy Challenge finalist and I already purchased my travel?
+What if I am a Junior Academy Challenge winner and I already purchased my travel?

 Junior Academy challenge winners will be reimbursed for up to $2,000 USD for travel expenses incurred for the student and chaperone’s economy class flights.
-Junior Academy finalists will have their room and board paid for by the New York Academy of Sciences.
+Personal accommodations bookings will not be reimbursed, room and board will be provided by the New York Academy of Sciences.

 Should I travel with a parent/guardian?